BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Nobody can claim to know everything.
 But, what we can do is find out the things we do not know.

 Your audience plays a crucial role in determining how you introduce a performer on stage.
-Indeed, the audience contains proud, excited parents, you’d want to steer your introductions in the direction of things they’d like to hear.
+If the audience contains proud, excited parents, you’d want to steer your introductions in the direction of things they’d like to hear about their kids.

-However, if the kids make up the general audience population, you must ensure your introduction captures their attention be public speaking.
-If scouts are in the audience, you’d want to drop bits of information that sparks their interest.
+If the kids make up the general audience population, you must ensure your introduction captures their attention by using simple and fun words that are easy to understand.
+If scouts are in the audience, you’d want to drop impressive facts about the artist and bits of information that could spark their interest.

-Therefore, before you decide how to introduce a performer on stage, consider your audience and adjust to accommodate the majority.
+Therefore, before you decide how to introduce a performer on stage, think about who you’ll be speaking to and tailor your words accordingly.

 Let the Performer Take It From You